Doors at 8 App Development

 Group Messaging: Viewing Group Message

-We decided to add in a group messaging experience, perfectly tailored for event-goers.
+I decided to add in a group messaging experience, perfectly tailored for event-goers.
 It integrates effortlessly with the homepage, allowing users to swiftly transition from event browsing to active group discussions.
-Through research we have found that people typically share events through Instagram DMs as well as taking screenshots of the events on ticketing apps and sending it to group chats on Instagram and/or iMessage.
+Through my research, people typically share events through Instagram DMs as well as taking screenshots of the events on ticketing apps and sending it to group chats on Instagram and/or iMessage.

 Users can now seamlessly share event details within the app itself instead of taking screenshots and sending it through another medium.